 The nearby coast is chic and lively and many of the resorts such as Cassis and Hyeres are family holiday favourites, there is the Camargue too.
 Inland Provence offers quite a contrast, peace, tranquillity, lavender fields and vineyards basking in the heat, pretty stone, semi-fortified villages and monasteries, Roman sites such as Pont du Gard.
 Much of it still appears like a scene from Jean de Florette, Marcel Pagnol's epic film based on post-war life near Aubagne.

 The region is hugely varied with the Alpes de Haute Provence and the Alpilles being particularly spectacular and mountainous with a number of large towns including Apt, Salon en Provence and Orange.
 The Vaucluse and Bouches du Rhone are not short of spectacle with the “Calanques” at Cassis and the Mont Saint Victoire just two examples of extravagant scenery whilst Avignon, Aix en Provence and Marseille are large, historic cities with a huge amount to see including the Palais des Papes, the Cezanne circuit and the old harbour.

 There is plenty to do in Provence and the wonderful climate makes this an excellent place to holiday from Easter through to the October half term.
 To see what's on in Provence, holiday events and to see what to do view our more Provence information section.

-There are regular direct flights to Marseilles (MRS) airport, serviced by British airways and Easyjet, which is within two hours drive of most of our villas in Provence.
-Nice (NCE) which is serviced by Easyjet, Bmibaby and Jet2 and Nimes (FNI) where Ryanair operate are also options as is Montpellier (MPL) which has flights from Ryanair and Easyjet.
+There are regular direct flights to Marseilles (MRS) airport, serviced by British Airways and Easyjet, which is within two hours drive of most of our villas in Provence.
+Nice (NCE) which is serviced by Easyjet, Bmibaby and Jet2 and Nimes (FNI) where Ryanair operates are also options as is Montpellier (MPL) which has flights from Ryanair and Easyjet.